- Rochelle L. Clarke

 You never really see them coming.
 At first, he seems like a mild mannered employee who gets along well with his co-workers and supervisors.
 Then, like a scene from the classic monster movie, Dr. Jekyll transforms into Mr. Hyde, wreaking havoc whenever you least expect it.
 Working with difficult employees can be challenging and sometimes dangerous, so having a plan and the necessary skills to deal with them is paramount.

-This seminar is designed to benefit business owners, executives and human resources professionals.
+This seminar was designed to benefit business owners, executives and human resources professionals.

 Continuing Education Credit Information:

-This activity is approved by the HR Certification Institute for 3.5 (general) recertification credits toward the aPHR®, PHR®, PHRca®, SPHR®, GPHR®, PHRi® and SPHRi® certifications.
+This activity was approved by the HR Certification Institute for 3.5 (general) recertification credits toward the aPHR®, PHR®, PHRca®, SPHR®, GPHR®, PHRi® and SPHRi® certifications.